Empirical Process Control

 So, while we might control the inputs and the black box for 3 minutes, after about 3 minutes things are unreliable again.
 Sadly.
 So we are always stuck using an empirical process.

-But at least we understand the Empirical process we do have.
+But at least we understand the Empirical Process Control we do have.

 This very simple theory or paradigm seems very real and accurate to me.
 It makes sense, to me, of the mess that we are in.
 The tar pit, as Fred Brooks calls it.